grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/_index.md

    {{< admonition type="note" >}}
    The JSON output from the majority of Alerting HTTP endpoints isn't compatible for provisioning via configuration files.

-   If you need the alerting resources for file provisioning, then use the [Export Alerting endpoints](/docs/grafana/<GRAFANA_VERSION>/alerting/set-up/provision-alerting-resources/export-alerting-resources#export-api-endpoints) to return or download them in provisioning format.
+   If you need the alerting resources for file provisioning, use [Export Alerting endpoints](/docs/grafana/<GRAFANA_VERSION>/alerting/set-up/provision-alerting-resources/export-alerting-resources#export-api-endpoints) to return or download them in provisioning format.
    {{< /admonition >}}

 ## Export alerting resources